 You may want to consider using an electric griddle (if you have one) rather than a pan on the stove.
 The key to fluffy pancakes is even heat.
 An electric griddle is more reliable in distributing heat evenly.

-It is essential that you allow your batter to rest.
-This helps the wet ingredients soak into the flour which gives it a lighter texture.
+It is essential you allow the batter to rest.
+This helps the wet ingredients soak into the flour which gives the batter a lighter texture.

 You can even make your batter the night before which means you don’t have to have hungry people waiting for breakfast in the morning.